multiversx/mx-docs/docs/tokens/nft-tokens.md

 :::tip
 Here is an example of an NFT identifier: `ABC-1a9c7d-05dc`

-The collection identifier is `ABC-1a9c7d` and the NFT nonce is `05dc`
+The collection identifier is `ABC-1a9c7d` and the NFT nonce is `05dc`.
+Note that the `05dc` is hexadecimal encoded, it represents decimal 1500.

-Also note that an Elrond address is in bech32 so you will need to convert the address from bech32 to hexadecimal.
+Also note that an Elrond address is in bech32, so you will need to convert the address from bech32 to hexadecimal.
+This can be done with the `hex()` method of erdjs for address (all the methods for addresses can be found [here](https://github.com/ElrondNetwork/elrond-sdk-erdjs/blob/main/src/address.ts)) or manually with an external converter which you can find [here.](http://207.244.241.38/elrond-converters/#bech32-to-hex)
 :::

 ## **Transfers to a Smart Contract**